Lifestyle (department store): History

+Operations

 The Lifestyle stores have a multi-level store format, which is normally spread over two or three floors that provides a square line-of-sight, allowing customers to view the product sections in a single glance.
+Each Lifestyle store offers womenswear, menswear, kidswear, footwear, bags, beauty, skincare & accessories such as watches, fragrances, sunglasses.

 The company sells national and international brands, which make up 75% of their stock, along with its in-house brand labels that bring in about 30% of the revenues and account for the remaining 25% of in-store stock.
 Lifestyle's private labels include brands like Melange, which is a ₹150 crore brand with eight stores in India.

 Lifestyle International generates the majority of its revenue through its brick-and-mortar stores, which consist of 63 Lifestyle stores.
-The retail chain is already established in 1 tier cities, and plans to develop stores in 2/3-tier cities such as Nagpur, Jaipur and recently, Visakhapatnam and Nashik.
+The retail chain has a presence in Tier 1 cities, and has expanded to Tier 2 and Tier 3 cities such as Nagpur, Jaipur, Visakhapatnam and Nashik.
 Each store is estimated to cost the company around Rs.
 10 crore to set up, on an average.